How to Identify & Value Antique Perfume Bottles (Expert’s Guide)

 Onion-skin, Viscose, or thin celluloid atomizers are old, precious, and might fetch a valuation of $100 – 120.

-9. Perfume Quantity
+9. Check Perfume Quantity

 Full or half-filled bottles with strong scents are precious.
 But empty, leaky, or adulterated colognes are cheaper and might fetch only $3 – 4 at the auction.